HomeGlossary › Sandalore™

 In Perfumery

 Sandalore is a synthetic sandalwood base note providing creamy, milky, soft-woody character with excellent tenacity and skin-affinity.
 CAS 65113-99-7.
-It reproduces the alpha-santalol facet of natural sandalwood at lower cost.
-Cleaner and more transparent than the natural, it works across mass-market and prestige compositions.
-Blends well with musks, florals, and other woods. a commercially successful sandalwood alternatives.
+It reproduces the alph a-santalol quality of natural sandalwood at lower cost.
+Cleaner and more transparent than the natural, it works across mass-market and prestige compositions. works with musks, florals, and other woods. a commercially successful sandalwood alternatives.